TheChicken14/URL-Shortie/README.md

 ## Updating

 If you're on macOS or Linux, updating is really easy.
-Just run the `install.sh` script and it'll pull the new code and rebuild the UI.
+Just run the `update.sh` script and it'll pull the new code and rebuild the UI.

 ## Usage